 How We Built Our First Recruitment Video

-Here’s our first recruitment video, and a brief summary of how we built it:
+Here’s our recruitment video, and a brief summary of how we built our first version:

 How we built it: